metacollect-org/brain-workshop/metabrain_summary.md

 ## Goal

-To foster cooperation between projects through the revelation of synergies and the possibility for networking.
+To foster cooperation between and sustainable growth of projects through the revelation of synergies and the possibility for networking.
 This is enabled by providing structured meta data on digital and analog projects as a free and open service.

 ## Solution

 Gathering and merging all relevant data sets in order to create a comprehensive and current catalog of projects.
 Core data collected includes but is not limited to name, goal, website, contact.
-This collection seeds a database that provides standardized meta data on projects, as well as mapping their needs.
-Users wishing an overview are served a simple search interface but are encouraged to make use of one of the more specialized platforms that can grant a targetted view on the same data set.
+This collection seeds a database that provides standardized meta data on projects, as well as mapping their professional and infrastructural needs.
+Users wishing an overview are served a simple search interface but are encouraged to make use of one of the more specialized platforms that can grant a focused view on the same data set.
 Those platforms, such as the aforementioned partners, are given access to the data via an open interface (API).
-After the release of the database with the seed content, entry and update of information by the projects themselves in incentivized.
+After the release of the database with the seed content, entry and update of information by the projects themselves will be incentivized.

 ## Next Steps